Real Time Proportional Throughput Maximization: How much advance notice should you give your scheduler?: Conclusion, Open Problems and Extensions

 We also showed that no algorithm can achieve better than $\frac{t}{2t+1}$-competitive ratio for any $t$.
-This gives us a tight bound on the competitive ratio of algorithms with $t$-advance-notice for $t\in [0,1]$.
-But what about for $t> 1$?
-An open question left by this paper is whether the bound holds in that case or if we can make it lower.
+An open question left by this paper to find a tight bound for preemption-free advance notice.
+That is to say, can we find an algorithm which is \(\frac{t}{2t+1}\)-competitive?
+Or is it possible to prove that no algorithm can do better than \(\frac{t-t^2}{1+t-t^2}\)?

 In the final section we showed that advance-notice does not help us much with some of the more ``obvious'' weight functions that people consider.
 As such, an interesting open question would be to see if we could get better results with a different definition of advance-notice that correspond more closely to the weight function used.